benjbuch/octo_waffle/part_11-tidying_tables.md

     ## 4 5.76   3.73   2.15  -0.08   0.204

 The column names have been taken from the first line of the file (since they were text).
-However, as we know the actual names, we should use them.
+However, as we do know the actual names, so we should use them.
 They can be set either using `colnames(plate_1)<-`, or during import.
 In the latter case, we can (and should) skip the first line of the file since it’s obsolete.